Itai Benjamini

+Education

 Benjamini completed his Ph.D. in 1992 at the Hebrew University of Jerusalem, under the supervision of Benjamin Weiss.
 His dissertation was entitled "Random Walks on Graphs and Manifolds".
 In 2004 he won the Rollo Davidson Prize for young probability theorists "for his work across probability, including the analytic and geometric, particularly in the study of random processes associated with graphs".

 In the same year he also won the Morris L. Levinson Prize of the Weizmann Institute.